 Canny has a free plan that lets you test some of the features.
-Starts from $360 per month.
+It starts at $360 per month.

 1. Capture Product Feedback: Canny is designed for businesses that want to collect all feedback in one place, ensuring that no valuable insights slip through the cracks.

 2. Inform Product Decisions: If you're looking to analyze feedback to see what's most impactful and avoid building the wrong things, Canny offers features to uncover valuable customer insights.